OlegPodlipalin/amazon_reviews_recommendation/README.md

 ## Overview

-This project implements a personalized recommendation system that provides top 5 product recommendations for each user, including handling new, unknown customers effectively.
+This project implements a personalized recommendation system that provides top 5 product recommendations for each user, including handling new, unknown customers.
 The system utilizes a Flask API to manage interactions and uses advanced machine learning techniques to generate recommendations based on user and item interactions.

+### See also [Model Selection and Challenges](report/README.md) document in the project report directory

 ## Project Structure